 But what if things aren’t going to plan (i.e., the black smoke hasn’t gone away).
 In fact, it’s worse, not better.
 At that point the commander has three decision options:

 Decision 1: Leave the crew inside to continue on their mission (or continue the mission with modifications).

 Decision 3: Order the withdrawal of resources from the structure.

 Yes, self esteem.
 First responders are action-oriented, aggressive, competitive people.
 It’s part of what makes responders so damn good at what they do.
-But, it’s is also an Achilles heal.
+But, it’s also an Achilles heal.

 When a commander orders a crew out of a building before the fire is out it is the admission of failure (LOSER – BOO!).
 The fire has won.
 The commander has lost.

 Crews inside aren’t going to be very happy with the order to withdraw either.
-In fact, in nearly every single case where commanders have told me they ordered crews out of structure fire it was met with resistance – “Give us just a few more minutes, we’ve almost got it.”
+In fact, in nearly every single case where commanders have told me they ordered crews out of a structure fire it was met with resistance – “Give us just a few more minutes, we’ve almost got it.”
 Why?
 Self esteem of the crew.
 They’re very self worth is being called into question when the commander orders a withdrawal.

 Set realistic expectations about outcomes, keep track of time, and stand ready to order a withdraw if the incident is not progressing to expectations.
 Talk with crews, in advance of an incident about how the decision to go defensive will make everyone feel.
 It is important to flush these feelings out and get firefighters talking about it.
-Discuss and obtain agreement that safety trumps self-esteem in decision making.
+Discuss and obtain an agreement that safety trumps self-esteem in decision making.
 Practice the process of transitioning from offensive to defensive.
-It will be much easier to do in real life if it has been practices.
+It will be much easier to do in real life if it has been practiced.

 - How does it make you feel to transition tactics from offensive to defensive?